Coach dives into pool to rescue American swimmer Anita Alvarez at World Championships - KTVZ

 “Our sport is no different than others, just in a pool, we push through limits and sometimes we find them.
 Anita feels good now and the doctors also say she is okay.”

-Alvarez — USA’s 2021 Artistic Swimming Athlete of the Year — finished seventh.
-Japan’s Yukiko Inui claimed gold, while Ukrainian Marta Fiedina and Evangelia Platanioti of Greece came second and third respectively.
+Alvarez, who was the USA’s 2021 Artistic Swimming Athlete of the Year, finished seventh.
+Japan’s Yukiko Inui claimed gold, while Ukraine’s Marta Fiedina and Greece’s Evangelia Platanioti came second and third respectively.

-Born in Kenmore, NY, Alvarez competed at the 2012 US Olympic trials, aged 14.
+Born in Kenmore, New York, Alvarez competed at the 2012 US Olympic trials when she was 14.
 Four years later, she made the team, finishing ninth in the duet at Rio 2016.
 She was 13th in the same event at Tokyo 2020.

 The-CNN-Wire